dillondiatlo/portfolio/content/authors/admin/_index.md

 I'd love to be part of an in-house team where I can grow; further refining and marrying my unique skill sets.

-My latest project helps NYC taxi drivers optimize their revenue-per-trip.
-The result is a Streamlit app, integrated with a GradientBoostRegressor and OpenWeatherAPI, and deployed for real-time use: https://fareforecaster.streamlit.app/
+**My latest project helps NYC taxi drivers optimize their revenue-per-trip.
+Check it out here: https://datadillon.netlify.app/project/taxi/**

 {style="text-align: justify;"}